Democratic legitimacy

 - The Commission (Photo: EUobserver.com)

-The EU Commission has strong powers because it has the monopoly on proposing (initiating) laws in the EU.
-However, the Commission is not an elected body.
+The European Commission has strong powers because it has the monopoly of proposing (initiating) laws in the EU.
+However, the Commission is not a directly elected body.

-The Lisbon Treaty proposes to allow a super qualified majority in the European Council to elect the Commission which shall then be approved by the European Parliament.
+The Lisbon Treaty provides for a super qualified majority in the European Council - 19 of 28 prime ministers and presidents also representing 260 of 352 weighted votes - to elect the Commission which must then be approved by an absolute majority in the European Parliament.